Alexkael/Alexkael.github.io/_pages/about.md

 I am pleased to announce multiple openings for PhD and internship positions for the 2024/25 academic year.
 Scholarships are available through the [University of Exeter](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/) and the [CSC-Exeter program](https://www.exeter.ac.uk/study/pg-research/csc-scholarships/).
 If you are interested in these opportunities or would like to discuss potential collaborations, please don't hesitate to contact me at g.jin@exeter.ac.uk.

 # Recent News
+- (06/2025) One paper accepted to IEEE TPAMI.
 - (05/2025) I will be serving as an Area Chair for NeurIPS 2025 (Position Paper Track).
 - (04/2025) One paper accepted to IEEE TIFS.
 - (02/2025) Get two PhD studentships from the EU Horizon project.